DrDab/BreakfastBookClub/Weekly Reports/w2_report.md

 # Breakfast Book Club Week 2 Status Report
 ## Team Report
-- Last week’s goals: (See last week's goals in Contributions of Individual Team Members)
+- Last week’s goals: Some groups have specific goals that are due next week on Tuesday, so we hope that everyone gets everything done when they said they would get it done.
+The specific goals of each team member are outlined below.
 - Progress / Issues:
 - Goals:

 ## Contributions of Individual Team Members
-- Last week’s goals:
+Last week’s goals:
     Amanda Ha:
     - Set up new react project and install basic packages (npm, material ui)
     - Find API or dataset for a library of books with titles, cover photo, and genre